troclaux/notes/aws.md

   - discount based on long-term usage
   - best for users who want cost savings, but with more flexibility than reserved instances
 - capacity reservations: reserve instance capacity in a specific AZ
+  - ensures that you have compute capacity available when you need it
 - dedicated hosts: get an entire physical server to yourself
   - an isolated server with configurations you can control
 - dedicated instances: instances that run on hardware dedicated to your account, but aws manages the host
   - cheaper than dedicated host
+  - you don't have control over hardware configuration

 ### instance types (out-of-scope)